oldcai/blog/source/_posts/programing/how-to-calculate-edit-distance-using-python.md

 # output: 0.42857142857142855
 ```

-The output of the first script will be an integer representing the edit distance between the two strings.
-In this case, the output will be 3.
-The output of the second script will be a float representing the normalized edit distance between the two strings.
+The output will be a float representing the normalized edit distance between the two strings.
 The value will be in the range [0, 1], where 0 means the strings are identical and 1 means they are completely different.
-In this case, the output will be a value close to 0.42, since three operations are required to transform "kitten" into "sitting": change "k" to "s", insert "i", and insert "g".
+In this case, the output will be a value close to 0.42, since three operations are required to transform "kitten" into "sitting": change "k" to "s", insert "i", and insert "g" and the max length of two strings is 7.

 ## Troubleshooting